Softbank 'anxiously' monitoring Saudi Arabia situation - executive | MarketScreener

 "There's no certainty," he said.
 "We don't have a date" for the closing of the second Vision Fund, he said.

-Arm was the first Vision Fund's largest deal to date for Softbank Chief Executive Masayoshi Son.
+The Vision Fund acquired a 25 percent stake in Arm from Softbank last year, among the fund's largest deals to date for Softbank Chief Executive Masayoshi Son.
 The British chip design firm licenses its technology to chipmakers such as Qualcomm Inc and phone makers such as Apple Inc to power mobile devices and other technologies.
 The companies' chip designs have begun working their way into data centres, where they compete with Intel Corp.

 Arm Chief Executive Simon Segars said the company has been able to expand rapidly under Softbank's ownership, hiring 2,000 people in the past two years for a total of 6,000 employees.